What Teacher Training Programs and Professional Development does Gradalis offer?

 - Sharing photos of your Main Lesson books, paintings, board drawings, etc. These are shared during Grade Level Webinars.

 - Field Mentoring on-site at your school and in your classroom.

 Instructors are respectful of the daily demands on our students as class teachers when assigning homework.
 However, keep in mind that the homework must be done in order to successfully complete the program.
 We hope to be able to offer some assistance in the future, however at this time, funding is up to the student and/or the school.

 What are the methods of payment?

 Tuition is payable by on-line invoice, check or automatic transfer.
 Gradalis invoices students as per their personal Tuition Agreement.
 Monthly and Semester Payments Plans are possible.
 Tuition must be paid in advance of each semester if paying by semester.
-Full Tuition must be paid completely prior to the last semester of the program.
+Tuition must be paid in full prior to the last semester of the program.

 Does Gradalis offer student loans or tuition assistance?